 I’m surprised that many people want to open an online shop but do not research payments.
-A Payment gateway will be an essential factor for your shop, allowing you to process online payments.
-This will also be an overhead as each PSP (payment service provider) will charge you an on-going fee or percentage or both for the privilege of processing your payments.
+A Payment gateway will be an essential element for your shop, allowing you to process online payments.
+This will also be an additional overhead as each PSP (payment service provider) will charge you an on-going fee or percentage or both for the privilege of processing your payments.

 Marketing your online boutique